 Small business owners often work very hard to meet pressing deadlines and provide the highest possible customer satisfaction.
-Since they have little or no time to relax and unwind, small business owners frequently experience a decline in mental and physical well-being.
+Since they have little or no time to relax and unwind, small business ownership frequently results in a decline of mental and physical well being.

 - Difficult work & personal relations – When your employees fall short of expectations, small business owners sometimes do not take responsibility for poor business results and easily get irritated by any of their employees’ actions.
 This can only harm your business, as it unnecessarily increases your employees’ stress which will negatively impact their work performance.

 - Health challenges – Your physical and mental health declines as you gain weight, feel depressed, experience back pain, or feel sick.